leggetter/web-components-now/slides.md

 ???

+* Each component addresses a separate concern
+	* a functional concern
 * HTML / Content, CSS / Presentation / JS Behaviour
 * We start to build our apps out of components
 * Each component does a specific thing
-* Each has its own functional concern

 ---